longpractice/linux_kernel_index/mm/k.md

 Since the SIZE_NODE==1, the s->node array will be set to the init_kmem_cache_node elements with indices of 1, 3, 5, 7...
 Remember in step 3, init_kmem_cache_node elements with indices 0, 2, 4, 6 ... was used for the node field of `struct kmem_cache *kmem_cache`.
 This is also a temporary solution and in step 6, this temporary static nodes will be replaced with properly dynamically allocated ones.

 Keep going with kmem_cache_init.
 Let's stage what we have here.
 We are now at a slab_state of PARTIAL_NODE.
-We have two objects of type struct kmem_cache, one is `kmem_cache *kmem_cache` (== &kmem_cache_boot which is static) to allocate objects of `struct kmem_cache` and the other one is kmalloc_caches[INDEX_NODE] used for allocate struct kmem_cache_node).
+We have two objects of type struct kmem_cache, one is `kmem_cache *kmem_cache` (== &kmem_cache_boot which is static) to allocate objects of `struct kmem_cache` and the other one is kmalloc_caches[KMALLOC_NORMAL][INDEX_NODE] used for allocate struct kmem_cache_node).
 These two objects have their node array fields point to the static init_kmem_cache_node which is only a temporary solution here which will be remedied in step 6.

 ---
 **Step 5: patch the array of size_index**